Xinjiang cotton industry: Modern era

 At the turn of the 20th century, Xinjiang was a producer of raw goods, including cotton.
 Turfan was Xinjiang's biggest producer of cotton, with 60% of its cotton exported to Russia, and around 45% of Kashgar's exports (1.35 million roubles out of 3 million total exports) to Russia in 1902 were of cotton cloth.
 The Russian Revolution coincided with a decrease in cotton exports from Xinjiang to Russia, significantly harming the cotton industry and the local economy as a whole.

 Throughout the lattermost portions of the 20th century, the government of China sought to turn Xinjiang into a regional cotton-producing powerhouse.
 The management of cotton production in the region was heavily reformed in 1975, though this led to significantly decreased yields in 1976 and 1977.
 However, production rebounded and grew significantly after these years; cotton harvests increased by a factor of 27 between 1977 and 1997, when a total yield of 1.5 million tons was recorded.
 During the 1990s, the Xinjiang Production and Construction Corps began to contribute significantly to Xinjiang's economy, being responsible for 40% of the region's cotton production in 1997.
 The mid-1990s also saw China use protectionist trade policies to support cotton growers, with the government paying a 20% higher price to purchase domestic cotton than foreign cotton of the same quality in order to support the cotton industry.
 Despite the growth in cotton production until that point, Xinjiang's economy went into a recession during the late 1990s owing in part to a decrease in the international demand for cotton.
 Nevertheless, by the end of the 2nd millennium AD, half of the value of Xinjiang's total agricultural production was derived from cotton; Xinjiang had become the largest cotton-producing province in China and produced over one-quarter of all of China's domestically grown cotton by 2001.

-In 2003 China began prioritizing extra-long staple (ELS) cotton over upland cotton, due to ELS cotton’s climactic preferences this shifted the Chinese cotton industry from the Yangtze River Region and Huang He Region to Xinjiang.
+In 2003 China began prioritizing extra-long staple (ELS) cotton over upland cotton, due to ELS cotton's climactic preferences this shifted the Chinese cotton industry from the Yangtze River Region and Huang He Region to Xinjiang.
 As of 2009, the bulk of China's cotton supply was harvested through the use of labor-heavy cultivation methods.
 At that time, cotton in the region faced unique challenges in production, with over one-fifth of cotton plants experiencing disease and chronic shortages of laborers willing to pick cotton hindering the efficiency and effectiveness of cotton cultivation.

-In 2019, Xinjiang was responsible for 84% of China’s cotton production.
+In 2019, Xinjiang was responsible for 84% of China's cotton production.
 Most of the cotton grown in Xinjiang is high quality extra-long staple length cotton.
 Annual production is approximately 5 million tonnes.
 Due to trade tensions and allegations of forced labor, pressure has been placed on cotton growers and suppliers, with small firms being the hardest hit.
 Xinjiang accounts for a fifth of the world's cotton production.

+Vietnam is one of the main importers of Xinjiang cotton.